MicrosoftDocs/learn/learn-pr/wwl-azure/create-classes/includes/4-learn-encapsulation.md

 ## Contents of a class
 The following are examples of class members that can be encapsulated within a class:
-- Variables used to store values.
+- Variables used to store values
-- Methods containing code blocks and that represent an action that an object or class can perform.
+- Methods containing code blocks and that represent an action that an object or class can perform
-- Properties allowing you to read, write, or compute the values stored in  within the class.
+- Properties allowing you to read, write, or compute the values stored in  within the class
-- Constructors, methods that are used to create an instance of an object.
+- Constructors, methods that are used to create an instance of an object

 >[!NOTE]
 >The important thing here is that encapsulation about hiding the data members that users of a class do not need and that might only cause confusion if they were directly accesible.
 Data members are encapsulated, or hidden, using the `private' accessor keyword.
 Access to hidden variables can then be controlled using either properties and methods, but the hidden data members themselves can't be accessed.